stevemclaugh/preservation-torrent/README.md

 - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.

-- The swarm of seeders for the original torrent will die out over time.
+- The swarm of seeders for a discarded torrent will die out over time.

 - Reissuing a torrent should be reserved for exceptional cases.